After finally getting some tomato and cucumber starts planted in greenhouses, it was time to begin the ongoing task of trellising.

-Every two to three weeks, the crew will return to this house and secure the growing vines to their individual lines by continuing to wind the stems up the twine.
+Every two to three weeks, the crew will return to this house and secure the growing vines to their individual lines by continuing to wind the stems up and around the twine.

 Larger greenhouses planted with tomatoes, get an independent trellising infrastructure because the tremendous weight of the growing plants and fruits could potentially collapse the entire greenhouse if it was suspended by the greenhouse frame alone.

 T posts are driven into the ground at six foot intervals (two plants between each post).